ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned what a filesystem is, absolute vs. relative filepaths.
 - Learned parent directories and navigating up/down a file tree.
 - Learned viewing file contents with head and tail.
+- Learned paging through files with more and less.